 This past week, almost two years later, that dish came to mind again.
 We’d been invited to an Italian-style potluck, and as usual, I signed up for appetizers.
-It was a mid-week gathering, and so being the working woman that I am, I had to enlist my second set of hands to do the dirty work, once I’d thought up our piece de resistance.
+It was a mid-week gathering, and so, being the working woman that I am, I had to enlist my second set of hands to do the dirty work, once I’d thought up our piece de resistance.
 There was so much food that we went home with enough to serve again to friends on Friday night.
 With fresh mussels, green salad from their garden (in February?!?
 What is this California or something?), and a cheese plate, it was tapas time all over again.

-Best of all?
-This stuff just keeps getting better as it sits in your fridge, and can be used as an impromptu pizza topping for pitas, or just eaten straight outta the jar with a spoon.
+Best of all, this stuff just keeps getting better as it sits in your fridge and can be used as an impromptu pizza topping for pitas, or just eaten straight outta the jar with a spoon.
 I found Bittman’s use of olive oil a tad excessive (although it was lovely how it soaked up the pigment from the peppers and eggplant) so feel free to reduce to four tablespoons if you want to experiment with a lower-fat version.
 Try it at least once with the full six tablespoons, though.

-makes enough (appetizers-worth) for a good-sized party
+makes enough as an appetizers for a good-sized party

 about 2 pounds eggplant (2 medium)